icodeforlove/node-vultr.api/README.md

 # vultr.api

-Node promise based vultr api that supports all v1 endpoints, and does local validaiton of requests.
+Node promise based vultr api that supports all v1 endpoints, and does local validation of requests.

 ## install